Assigning a policy to a group

 The security policies in the My Company parent group are automatically assigned to each newly created child group.
 Newly created child groups inherit from My Company by default.

 New groups always inherit from their immediate parent group.
 If you create a hierarchy of child groups, each one inherits from its immediate parent, not from the top-level parent.

 You replace a policy in a group by assigning another policy of the same type.
 You can replace a policy that is assigned to the My Company parent group or to any child group.

 The user interface in the Assign policy dialog box conveys the following additional information:

 A folder icon indicates a group.

-A check mark in a green circle indicates that this policy is assigned to this group.
+On a location icon, a check mark in a green circle indicates that this policy is assigned to this location.

 Text that is grayed out means that the group or location inherits its policy from its parent group.